jaejinchoi/FFP/README.md

 ### [Output]
-Standard output of low triangular Jensen-Shannon divergence or distance matrix
+Standard output of low triangular Jensen-Shannon divergence or distance matrix in PHYLIP format (not .tsv).
+Support a symmetric matrix output using [-s].

 ## Limitation
 Generally, longer feature lengths (l-mer) consume more memory and time.